 Immersion Chiller

 The immersion chiller is a standard inclusion when purchasing the Brewzilla - which is great.
-It's made of aluminium, which is decent, but not the most efficient in terms of heat exchanging properties (copper is better, but more expensive), but there are a couple of tips I have for using the included chiller.
+It's made of stainless steel, which is decent, but not the most efficient in terms of heat exchanging properties (copper is better, but more expensive).
+Here's a couple of quick tips to get the most out of the immersion chiller;

 Immersion chiller in action - note the old shirts over the connections to help with drips/leaks |

-Tip 2: Try jiggling the immersion chiller up and down in the wort whilst water is running through it to cool.
-This can help speed up the cooling process
+Tip 2: Jiggle the chiller up and down in the wort to speed up cooling.

 Camlock Fittings

 Many Brewzilla users have reported issues with the camlock fittings (used to hold attachments onto the pump outlet such as the whirlpool arm attachment or standard recirculation arm attachment) coming loose.
-I noticed this as well with my Brewzilla - when pumping wort through the recirculation arm, the slightest bump on the arm would often be enough to dislodge it and lead to wort suddenly leaking out everywhere - far from ideal.
+We noticed this as well with our Brewzilla - when pumping wort through the recirculation arm, the slightest bump on the arm would often be enough to dislodge it and lead to wort suddenly leaking out everywhere - far from ideal, and when dealing with boiling or near boiling liquids, is dangerous.

 Zip-ties in a loop over camlock fittings to prevent them from opening unexpectedly (secured) |